Table of contents

 So while it may be difficult for you to get the call, you can still benefit from this special treatment by having the team at Metropole on your side - let us stack the odds in your favour.

-Tips: If you’re interested in starting or growing your existing property portfolio just click here and organise an obligation-free Complimentary Clarity Consultation with one of the property strategists at Metropole to discuss your options.
+If you’re interested in starting or growing your existing property portfolio just click here and organise an obligation-free Wealth Discovery Consultation with one of the Wealth Strategists at Metropole to discuss your options.

 Why do some vendors request an off-market sale?

-Of course, at times there are genuine reasons why some sellers request an "off-market" sale.
+Of course, at times there are genuine reasons why some sellers request an "off-market" sale, usually for personal and financial reasons.

 Some of the ones I have come across include: